simple-configuration-server/example-configuration/README.md

 example does include 'scs-users.yaml', all tokens are sourced from a secrets file (using the !scs-secret yaml tag) that is not in this repository.
 Based on your own consideration, you may also choose not to include 'scs-users.yaml' in your repository, since this is not required to run the 'validate' script.
+An SSL private key is also considered a secret and should never be in a git repository.

 ### 1.1 Configuration directory sub-folders
 The configuration directory contains 2 folders: